kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(2\) Is under the supervision of a current certificated parachute rigger;

-\(3\) Is the person making the next parachute jump with that parachute in accordance with §105.43(a) of this chapter; or
+\(3\) Is the person making the next parachute jump with that parachute in accordance with [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.43   Use of single-harness, dual-parachute systems.|§105.43]](a) of this chapter; or

-\(4\) Is the parachutist in command making the next parachute jump with that parachute in a tandem parachute operation conducted under §105.45(b)(1) of this chapter.
+\(4\) Is the parachutist in command making the next parachute jump with that parachute in a tandem parachute operation conducted under [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.45   Use of tandem parachute systems.|§105.45]](b)(1) of this chapter.

 \(c\) No person may maintain or alter any main parachute of a dual-parachute system to be used for intentional parachute jumping in connection with civil aircraft of the United States unless that person—